 Trust me, I’ve been there.
 They cannot.

-A comfortable pair of quick-dry athletic shorts is a must on your packing list for Mexico.
+A comfortable pair of quick-dry board shorts is a must on your Cancun packing list.
 These are perfect for active days, like exploring Mayan ruins, visiting an eco-park, or even just a day at the beach.
 Even if you have to throw them on over your wet swimsuit they’ll still be dry within an hour.
-Likewise, you can easily wash them in your bathroom sink and have them be good as new for the next day!
+You can easily wash them in your bathroom sink and have them be good as new for the next day!

-You’ll want to also bring a pair of every-day shorts.
-These will be great for evenings and days spent firmly on land when you might want to dress your look up a little bit.
+You’ll want to also bring a pair of more stylish shorts to wear in the evenings or during days spent firmly on land, when you might want to dress your look up a little bit.
 You know, for dreamy vacation photos and such!
 If you pick a pair with a material like linen, or soft cotton they’ll feel really nice against your (likely) sun and salt-starched skin.
-These fabrics are also super breathable, which will help keep you cool — a cerveza will help too!
-I like these ones by Roxy, or this pretty, floral pair by Billabong.

 Putting on a wet swimsuit is literally one of the worst feelings in the world, so it’s always best to travel with two.